tier4/nebula/docs/parameters.md

 ## LiDAR-Specific Settings

-These settings are common to most LiDARs, but the supported ranges or options supported by specific sensor models can vary.
-Refer to the sensor's parameter page for details.
+These settings are common to most LiDARs, but the ranges or options supported by specific sensor models can vary.
+Please refer to the individual sensor parameter pages for details.

 ### `rotation_speed`

-The rotations per minute (RPM) the sensor's motor should spin at (mechanical LiDARs only).
+The revolutions per minute (RPM) setting for the sensor's motor (mechanical LiDARs only).
 To calculate the resulting frame rate in frames per second (FPS), use `FPS = RPM / 60`.

 ### `min_range`